cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

 Stopping and Removing the Application
 =====================================
-Once done, you can stop the application as described above in `Stopping an Application.
+Once done, you can stop the application as described in :ref:`Stopping an Application
-<#stopping-an-application>`__ Here is an example-specific description of the steps:
+<cdap-building-running-stopping>`.
+Here is an example-specific description of the steps:

 **Stopping the Spark Program**